theno/fabsetup/howtos/f-droid-repo.md

 Scenario: You have a shell with sudo access on an internet hosting machine (`<your_domain>`) running (ubuntu) linux.

-On your local pc open a shell, go to the fabsetup dir and run the task `setup.service.fdroid`.
+On a local shell, go to the fabsetup dir and run the task `setup.service.fdroid`.
 This will happen on your server:
 * Install and enable nginx service
   * deinstall and disable apache service